zentyal/zentyal/docs/en/user/voip.rst

 Using eBox VoIP features
 ------------------------

-Call transfering
+Call transferring
-^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^

-The call transfering feature is quite simple.
-While you are on a conversation, press # and then dial the extension where you want to transfer the current call.
-You can hang up now as the call will be ringing on the called extension.
+The **call transferring** feature is quite simple.
+While you are on a conversation, press :kbd:`#` and then dial the extension where you want to transfer the current call.
+You can hang up at that time as the call will be ringing on the called extension.

 Call parking
 ^^^^^^^^^^^^

-The extension 700 is the call parking.
-While you are on a conversation, press # to initiate a transfer, then dial 700.
-The extension where the call has been parked will the announced to the called, and the caller will listen the music on hold if configured.
+The extension 700 is the **call parking**.
+While you are on a conversation, press :kbd:`#` to initiate a transfer, then dial 700.
+The extension where the call has been parked will the announced to the called, and the caller will listen the music on hold, if configured.
 You can hang up now.
 From a different phone or different user dial that announced extension and you will wake up the parked user and you will be able to speak with him.

-On eBox the call parking can hold up to 20 current calls and the maximum time a call can wait parked is 300 seconds.
+On eBox, the call parking can hold up to 20 current calls and the maximum time a call can wait parked is 300 seconds.

 Example